Spectrum Live™ Pty Ltd

 If We are able to correct the information, We will notify you within five business days of deciding to do this.
 We will also notify the relevant third parties as well as any others you notify Us about.
 If there are any instances where We cannot do this, then We will notify you in writing.

 If We are unable to correct your information, We will explain why in writing within five business days of making this decision.
-If We cannot resolve this with you internally, you are able to make a complaint via our external dispute resolution scheme, by contacting the Financial Services Ombudsman (FOS) or the Office of the Australian Information Commissioner (OAIC).
+If We cannot resolve this with you internally, you are able to make a complaint via our external dispute resolution scheme, by contacting the Office of the Australian Information Commissioner (OAIC).

 If an individual feels that We have breached our obligations in the handling, use or disclosure of their personal information, they may raise a complaint.
 We encourage individuals to discuss the situation with one of Our representatives in the first instance, before making a complaint.